RaimbekNusi/Nested-loops/README.md

 - If Pikachu defeated all the Gengars, print out that he triumphed and how much health he has left
 - If Pikachu fainted, print out how many of the Gengars he managed to defeat.

+## How to use
+Here are the steps for how to open, use and utilize the program:

+First, download all of the files listed above;
+Put all the files in one folder;
+Open the file Projec_pikachu_gengar.py;
+The program will open a command console which will ask you to input the number of Gengars.